ugurozturk/ListingEverything/Animelist.md

 [Plan to watch](#plan-to-watch-animes)

 ## Watching Animes
+1. Saijaku Muhai no Bahamut : 1

+1. Ao no Exorcist Kyoto Fujouou-hen 3
 1. Akagami no Shirayuki-hime 2nd Season 1
 1. Cross Ange: Tenshi to Ryuu no Rondo : 8
-1. Dimension W : 6
 1. Donten ni Warau : 1
-1. Dragon Collection : 3
 1. Escha & Logy no Atelier: Tasogare no Sora no Renkinjutsushi : 2
 1. Fairy Tail (2014) : 24
 1. Gintama : 33